jrenaud90/TidalPy/Documentation/rheology_x/rheology_models.md

 # Rheology Models (`rheology_x`)

-_Updated: 2026-09-12_
+_Updated: 2026-09-13_

-A rheology model maps a material's static (purely real) mechanical properties onto a **complex modulus** $\mu^*(\omega)$ [Pa] at a given forcing frequency.
-The real part is the storage modulus, the part of the stress in phase with the strain; the imaginary part is the loss modulus, the part in quadrature, and it is what converts mechanical work into heat.
+A rheology model maps a material's static (purely real) mechanical properties onto a **complex modulus** $\mu^*(\omega)$ \[Pa\] at a given forcing frequency.
+The real part is the storage modulus, the part of the stress in phase with the strain; the imaginary part is the loss modulus, the part in quadrature, and it is what converts mechanical work into frictional heat.
 Their ratio $\mathrm{Im}[\mu^*]/\mathrm{Re}[\mu^*]$ is the material's loss tangent, the inverse of its quality factor $Q$.

 Everything on this page applies equally to the shear and the bulk response.
 The models do not know which one they are computing; supply a shear modulus with a shear viscosity, or a bulk modulus with a bulk viscosity, and the same constitutive law applies.
-In practice the shear response dominates tidal dissipation in solid bodies, and the bulk response is usually left elastic.
+In practice the shear response dominates tidal dissipation in solid bodies, and the bulk response is usually left elastic, however this is a new and active area of research.

-## What the models compute
+## What the Models Compute

-Each model implements one method, `calc_complex_modulus(modulus, viscosity, frequency)`, which takes the unrelaxed modulus $\mu$ [Pa], the viscosity $\eta$ [Pa s], and the forcing frequency $\omega$ [rad s$^{-1}$], and returns $\mu^*$ [Pa].
+Each model implements one method, `calc_complex_modulus(modulus, viscosity, frequency)`, which takes the unrelaxed modulus $\mu$ \[Pa\], the viscosity $\eta$ \[Pa s\], and the forcing frequency $\omega$ \[rad s$^{-1}$\], and returns $\mu^*$ \[Pa\].
 The argument order is modulus first throughout the module, including the convenience functions and the vectorized variants.

 The single scale that organizes every model is the **Maxwell time** $\tau = \eta / \mu$, the time a material takes to relax an applied stress by viscous flow.
 Forcing much faster than $\tau$ finds the material effectively elastic; forcing much slower finds it effectively fluid.
-Dissipation is largest in between, and the models differ mostly in how broad that window is and in what happens on its high-frequency side.
+Dissipation is largest when the forcing timescale is approximately the Maxwell time; the models differ mostly in how broad that window is and in what happens on its high-frequency side.

 Two conventions matter when reading results.
 First, the returned imaginary part is non-negative for a positive forcing frequency: the models use the $e^{+i\omega t}$ convention, so a lagging response carries a positive imaginary modulus.
 Second, the models are evaluated at a single frequency with no memory of previous calls, so they are safe to use across threads and in any order.